-- Cooling system operates under pressure which is controlled by the radiator cap.
-It is dangerous to remove the cap while system is hot.
-Always turn cap slowly to the first stop and allow pressure to escape before removing the cap entirely. - 2.
+- The cooling system operates under pressure which is controlled by the radiator cap.
+It is dangerous to remove the cap while the system is hot.
+Always turn cap slowly to the first stop and allow the pressure to escape before removing the cap entirely. - 2.
 Do not smoke while refueling the tractor.
 Keep any type of open flame away.
-Wait for engine to cool before refueling. - 3.
-Keep the tractor in good operating condition for your safety.
-An improperly maintained tractor can be hazardous. - Keep open flame away from battery or cold weather starting aids to prevent fires or explosions. - 5.
-Stop the engine before performing any service on the tractor. - Do not modify or alter or permit anyone else to modify or alter this tractor or any of its components or any tractor function without first consulting a Ford Tractor Equipment Dealer.
+Wait for engine to cool before refueling. - Keep the tractor in good operating condition for your safety.
+An improperly maintained tractor can be hazardous. - Keep open flame away from battery or cold weather starting aids to prevent fires or explosions.
+Use jumper cables according to instructions to prevent sparks which could cause explosion. - 5.
+Stop the engine before performing any service on the tractor. - Escaping hydraulic/diesel fluid under pressure can penetrate the skin causing serious injury. - DO NOT use your hand to check for leaks.
+Use a piece of cardboard or paper to search for leaks. - Stop engine and relieve pressure before connecting or disconnecting lines. - Tighten all connections before starting engine or pressurizing lines. - If fluid is injected into the skin obtain medical attention immediately or gangrene may result. - Do not modify or alter or permit anyone else to modify or alter this tractor or any of its components or any tractor function without first consulting a Ford Tractor Dealer.